MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 OK, now with the `config` object, we can get the values of the email sender's name, email sender's address, and email sender's password.
 They're already provided in the `app.env` file.
-So we can use them to create a `NewGmailSender` mailer.
+So we can use them to create a `NewGmailSender` `mailer`.
 And use this mailer to create the `RedisTaskProcessor`.

 ```go